 - Seamless Integration: Financial applications need to be able to integrate with other programs well.
 They should be able to handle complex workflows without a hitch and support multi-tier processing without trouble.

 - Security Testing: While all other aspects of application testing are important, security tops the list, as unauthorized access and loss of data can cost a financial institution millions of dollars.
 The application should not only be able to withstand cyber-attacks but it needs to comply with industry standards as well.
 Vulnerabilities, if any, will have to be addressed and bugs fixed.
 This important aspect of testing can influence if an application can be rolled out or needs to be redesigned.

 The testing of financial applications is complicated and multi-layered.
-While automated testing reduces the time taken and cuts cost, it still needs to go through certain steps to produce an efficient, secure result.
+While automated testing reduces the time is taken and cuts costs, it still needs to go through certain steps to produce an efficient, secure result.
 The practices mentioned here are widely used in application testing and are the norm today.